jean-edouard/build-scripts/README.md

 - Login as root
 - Install git
 - Clone this repository and `cd` to it
+- Optional: create /etc/lxc/lxc.conf and set the storage directory using `lxc.lxcpath = <path>`
 - Optional: edit setup.sh to change the Debian mirror
 - Run `./setup.sh -u user` to setup a build environment for "user"
 - Logout and login as user